 Let’s break it down.

 Carbohydrates are an important source of fuel for our muscles during exercise and are the only source of energy for our brain and red blood cells.
-Fat is equally important, playing major roles in everything from brain function to cell structure, but if you’re trying to lose weight, you may want to trade some percentage of your carbohydrates and/or fat calories for a boost in protein.
-Studies show that calorie for calorie, protein has the most metabolic benefits for weight loss, specifically — it increases satiety (keeps you fuller for longer), energy levels, and preserves muscle.
+Fat is equally important, playing a major role in everything from brain function to cell structure, but if you’re trying to lose weight, you may want to trade some percentage of your carbohydrates and/or fat calories for a boost in protein.
+Studies show that calorie for calorie, protein has the most metabolic benefits for weight loss, specifically—it increases satiety (keeps you fuller for longer), energy levels, and preserves muscle.

-Feel free to experiment with the percentage ranges a bit to find what works best for you, but remember: the quality of the protein, fat and carbs you eat are just as important as the quantity.
+Feel free to experiment with the percentage ranges a bit to find what works best for you, but remember: the quality of the protein, fat, and carbs you eat is just as important as the quantity.

 If you’re thinking about trying the 60/20/20 diet, here are a few key things to keep in mind: